happyzombie707/GoL-SDL/README.md

 The Lua file must contain:
  * Global variables containing the `name` of the cellular automata, the `version` and a table of `colors` for the states.
- * Function named iterate that takes one parameter (current state of the grid)
+ * Function named iterate that takes one parameter (current state of the grid) and returns the new state of the grid.

  See life.lua for an example